EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.lensing.md

 ### astro.lensing.find_images_regions

-- find_images_regions function                                          glens Description:  Given a mass model, its parameters and a source position, search for images of
+- find_images_regions function                                          glens Description:  Given a mass model, its parameters and a source position, search for images of the source only in a predefind given regions